gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-10/index.md

 - The `memcached` version now sets the default version to `1.5.16`.
-We were using `1.4.24` before, but that's no longer supported.
+We were using `1.4.24` before, but that&apos;s no longer supported.
 If you wish to use a different version, use the `memcached_version` input variable.
 - The `redis` module now sets the default version to `5.0.5`.
-We were using `2.8.24` before, but that's now quite out of date.
+We were using `2.8.24` before, but that&apos;s now quite out of date.
 If you wish to use a different version, use the `redis_version` input variable.